The University of Chicago vs. Victims of Terror

 After suicide bombers set off bombs in the Ben Yehuda mall in Jerusalem in 1997, killing five and wounding 192, Hamas claimed responsibility for the attack.
 Several of those wounded were Americans; with the assistance of Providence, R.I. lawyer David J. Strachman, five of them subsequently filed a federal lawsuit against Iran and Iranian officials (Jenny Rubin, et al vs. the Islamic Republic of Iran, et al.) on the basis of Iran's having financed Hamas, which made Tehran legally responsible for the actions of Hamas.
 The judge in this case, Ricardo M. Urbina, noted that Iran budgets "between $50 million and $100 million a year sponsoring various organizations such as Hamas."

 How to collect?
 Ever creative, Strachman, targeted some 20,000 antique clay tablets of Persepolis, dating from about 553 B.C.-330 B.C., the oldest Persian tablets with alphabetical inscriptions.
-These have been housed in Chicago since as far back as the 1930s, at the University of Chicago and the Field Museum and Strachman claimed them on the grounds that the university had acknowledged that they rightfully belonged to Iran.
+These have been housed in Chicago since as far back as the 1930s, at the University of Chicago and the Field Museum of Natural History, and Strachman claimed them on the grounds that the university had acknowledged that they rightfully belonged to Iran.

 To fend off this unwanted claim, the university argued that it was protecting Iranian rights to the property, even though Tehran did not appear in court.
 But why had it not done so?
 Here is where the university also got creative, claiming that the Iranians were justified in staying away because of bad experiences with the American legal system.
 To this, U.S. District Judge Blanche M. Manning responded with fury in a June 22 ruling, She rejected as "wholly unsupported" the university's "brazen accusation that the courts of the United States are hostile to Iran and that, as a result, Iran should be excused from bothering to assert its rights."